2020 Eureka Prizes finalists announced

-Sponsored by the University of Sydney, the Sleek Geeks Science Eureka Prize encourages students to explore a scientific concept, discovery or invention, or test their own scientific hypothesis in a 90 second film.
+Sponsored by the University of Sydney, the Sleek Geeks Science Eureka Prize encourages students to explore a scientific concept, discovery or invention, or test their own scientific hypothesis in a short film.
 Students can work individually or in teams of up to six people.

-There is a prize pool of $10,000 to be shared between the winners and their schools, and finalist representatives also win a trip to Sydney for the Australian Museum Eureka Prizes Award Dinner.
+There is a prize pool of $10,000 to be shared between the winners and their schools.

 We asked the judges what they are looking for in a winning entry.
 This is what they suggest: